THE FOLLOWING QUIET IS BROKEN BY CHEERING FROM THE CROWDS, THE BIRDS FLEEING TO THE SKY AND HUGE CLOUDS OF DUST WAFTING SLOWLY AWAY

 SCREENING DATE: Friday 17 and Saturday 18 April 2020 – 48 hours available on Vimeo HIER&JETZT: Connections

-An extensive collection of different Materials about the history of the NRTS-INL* Area in Idaho is the starting point for the Video Essay.
-Local and national newspaper articles, photographs and footage from field research and archives are the data associated and connected in a new “sometimes true, sometimes fictional“ narration about the territory surrounding the INL facilities.
-Precisely, focusing on the concept of expectation and how this idea is related, positively and negatively, to different aspects of the reality concerning the INL area and history: From the real estate industry (which was supposed to sell a pleasant community life to the INL’s workers, in the city of Arco and Atomic City), to the dream like idea that nuclear energy is safe, to people’s necessity to have a job.
-Parallel to that, the history of nuclear research, the increasing of atomic tests during the cold war, and the philosophy of propaganda are some of the themes the work offers to the audience’s reflection.
-Personal fear and archive materials becomes part of a dual screen video in which the observer is free to associate and play further between the information’s layers.
+The extensive collection of materials on the history of the NRTS INL* area in Idaho is the starting point of this video essay.
+Local and national newspaper articles, photos and footage from field research and archival records are linked to create a new “sometimes factual, sometimes fictional” story about the area around the INL facilities.
+The film focuses closely on the concept of expectation and how this idea is positively and negatively related to various aspects of reality related to the INL area and its history; from the real estate industry (selling ‘a pleasant communal life’ to INL workers in the cities of Arco and in Atomic City) to the dreamlike idea that nuclear energy is safe, to peoples need for employment.
+The work raises the topics of the history of nuclear research, the increase in nuclear testing during the Cold War, and the philosophy of propaganda, for the public to reflect on.
+Personal fear and archive materials become part of a dual-screen video in which the viewer can freely link associations and play between the levels of information.

-The Video Essay has been realized for the 4th annual exhibition Holding What Can’t be Held inspired by the radioactive “clean-up” site at the Idaho National Laboratory (USA) presented at MING Studios, Boise ID (US).
+This video essay was realized for the 4th annual exhibition Holding What Can’t be Held at MING Studios, Boise ID (USA).
+The annual group exhibition is inspired by the radioactive “clean-up” site at the Idaho National Laboratory.

-* the INL area changed name (and property) during the years
+* The INL area has changed names (and property) over the years:

 NRTS “ National Reactor Testing Station (from 1949)

 INEL “ Idaho National Engineering Laboratory (from 1977)

 INEEL “ Idaho National Engineering and Environmental Laboratory (from 1997)

 INL “ Idaho National Laboratory (from 2005)